Frequently Asked Questions

 - YIGH affiliation provides:

-- consultant review of global health grant applications;
+- letters of support for grant applications;

 - mentions in appropriate YIGH communications, amplifying school and department-based efforts through social media sharing/retweets, and more;

-We also encourage you to explore our YIGH Faculty Networks for potential colleagues or collaborators working in your area of global health interest - or to find new areas of global health interest!
+You can search YIGH-Affiliated faculty by keyword or where they work.
+In addition, we encourage you to explore our YIGH Faculty Networks for potential colleagues or collaborators working in your area of global health interest – or to find new areas of global health interest!

 - How do I get a letter of support from YIGH for my funding application?